-A room contract will be terminated upon a student's graduation, completion of his/her/their program, or withdrawal or dismissal from the University.
-Under these circumstances, the student must vacate the apartment or room within twenty-four hours.
-Resident contracts may be terminated only when, at the discretion of Director of Housing Assignments, unanticipated and major changes occur in a student's situation that would justify such termination.
+A room contract will be terminated upon a student's graduation, completion of their program, or withdrawal or dismissal from the University.
+Under these circumstances, the student must ordinarily vacate the assigned space within forty-eight (48) hours.
+Exceptions to this time frame are granted at the discretion of the Director of Assignments and Operations or designee.
+Resident contracts may be terminated only when, at the discretion of Director of Housing Assignments and Operations, unanticipated and major changes occur in a student's situation that would justify such termination.
 Contracts may not be broken to enable students to obtain lodgings elsewhere, or because a student has placed a deposit on, or signed a contract for, off-campus accommodations.

-Students who withdraw for medical reasons may receive a prorated refund.
-Students who withdraw or who are suspended or expelled during the semester may be entitled to partial refunds of rent.
+Students who withdraw or who are suspended or expelled during the semester may be entitled to partial refunds of rent in accordance with the prorations schedule of the University for who students who withdraw during certain timeframes.